larrymyers/backbone-koans/README.md

 Start a local http server from the backbones folder:

     python -m SimpleHTTPServer
+    (or 'python3 -m http.server' for python 3 users)

     http://localhost:8000/

 Some browsers such as Chrome don't like you making some json requests through the 'file' protocol,